IWW-NYC-GMB/iww.nyc/_events/high-line-social.md

 Join the IWW New York City General Membership Branch on the High Line for an orientation, social and pot-luck! *

-_WHERE:_ 23rd St. Lawn and Seating Steps on the High Line - 23rd St and 10th Ave (<https://www.thehighline.org/garden-zones/23rd-street-lawn/> - wheelchair accessible at 23rd Street)
+**WHERE:** 23rd St. Lawn and Seating Steps on the High Line - W. 23rd St. and Tenth Ave.
+(<https://www.thehighline.org/garden-zones/23rd-street-lawn/> - wheelchair accessible at 23rd St.)

-_WHEN:_ Saturday, May 18th, at 1pm
+**WHEN:** Saturday, May 18th, at 1pm

-_WHO:_ The IWW NYC GMB— and anyone interested in joining or organizing with us!
+**WHO:** The IWW NYC GMB— and anyone interested in joining or organizing with us!

 #### Agenda:

-- 1:00pm: Pot Luck, Meet & Eat
+- 1pm: Pot Luck, Meet & Eat

-- 2:00pm: *ORIENTATION:* Find out what the IWW is all about!
+- 2pm: *ORIENTATION:* Find out what the IWW is all about!
 We’ll fill you in on all the committees, campaigns, and working groups you can join

-- 3:00pm: We will walk to the SILENT AGITATOR for a group photo (<https://www.thehighline.org/art/projects/ruth-ewan/>)
+- 3pm: We will walk to the SILENT AGITATOR for a group photo (<https://www.thehighline.org/art/projects/ruth-ewan/>)

-- 4:00pm: Optional after-event drinks at The Half King (505 W. 23rd St.) for anyone who’d like to drink in solidarity
+- 4pm: Optional after-event drinks at The Half King (505 W. 23rd St.) for anyone who’d like to drink in solidarity

 Bring some food and join the historic mission of the working class!